compas-dev/compas/docs/tutorial/rpc.rst

 The second mechanism is the ``rpc`` module.
 The principle of RPC is to start a server that handles all requests.
-The advantage is that once the server is started, no additional processes have to launched and the server can handle the requests without any overhead.
+The advantage is that once the server is started, no additional processes have to be launched and the server can handle the requests without any overhead.
 Therefore, the response time is much faster than with ``XFunc``.